-(i) An understanding of the interplay between processing, microstructure and properties across a range of engineering materials, (ii) demonstrate an understanding of materials characterisation techniques, (iii) an appreciation, and critical understanding, of why different materials are used for specific engineering applications.
+(i) An understanding of the interplay between processing, microstructure and properties across a range of engineering materials, (ii) an appreciation, and critical understanding, of why different materials are used for specific engineering applications.

 Thus, the summative assessment for this module consists of: